Visa Information(Updated on November 15, 2018)

 - Romania, Ross Dependency, Rwanda

-- Saint Helena, Saint Kitts and Nevis, Saint Lucia, Saint Vincent and the Grenadines,
+- Saint Helena, Saint Kitts and Nevis, Saint Lucia, Saint Vincent,

-Samoa, Seychelles, Singapore, Solomon Island, South Africa, Swaziland
+Samoa, Seychelles, Singapore, Solomon Island, South African Republic, Swaziland

-- Tonga, Trinidad and Tobago, Turks and Caicos, Tuvalu
+- Tokelau, Tonga, Trinidad and Tobago, Turks and Caicos, Tuvalu

 - Zambia, Zimbabwe